amirali72/Secret-Room/README.md

 # Secret Room - A Secure and Dynamic React.js Application

 ## Overview
-SecretGuardian is a dynamic web application showcasing proficiency in React.js, featuring user authentication, secrets posting, and responsive design.
+Secret Room is a dynamic web application showcasing proficiency in React.js, featuring user authentication, secrets posting, and responsive design.

 ## Tech Stack
-- **React.js**:
+- **React.js**: The frontend is built using React.js to handle client-side logic.
 - **Node.js**: The backend is built using Node.js to handle server-side logic.
 - **Express**: Express is used as the web framework for routing and handling HTTP requests.
 - **MongoDB**: MongoDB is used as the database for storing secrets and user information.